-The disastrous fire that destroyed the Royal Clarence Hotel on the 28 and 29 of October 2016, started in The Mansion House, 18, Cathedral Yard.
-The building was being converted into luxury flats, while the ground floor was occupied by the Castle Gallery.
-The interior of the building was gutted within a few hours, before it spread to the Royal Clarence.
+The disastrous fire that destroyed the Royal Clarence Hotel on the 28 and 29 of October 2016, started in The Mansion House, 18, Cathedral Yard, which was being converted into luxury flats, while the ground floor was occupied by the Castle Gallery.
+The interior of the building was gutted within a few hours, before the fire spread, through the roof void of the Well House, to the Royal Clarence.
 Apart from the limited edition artwork from Bob Dylan, Ronnie Wood and others that was lost, the upper floors of the building contained some unique panelling and fireplaces that will never be replaced.
 This double loss to the city's heritage cannot be replaced, although hopefully, the facades of both buildings can be reproduced.

 Considering the history of the house up to 1914, many authorities date the building to 1910, including Historic England.
 However, the building was purchased by E E Brand in 1871, when the facade was brought forward to line up with the adjoining buildings, while Lamb Alley between the Mansion House and the Well House was blocked with a door.
 The door on the left led to the staircase to the upper rooms.